mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

   sudo adb devices # should show tablet, if not, fix before proceeding

   sudo adb reboot-bootloader

+  # This will again erase all user apps and data
+  # and requires confirmation on the tablet

   sudo fastboot oem lock
   sudo fastboot reboot
 ```

-The relocking of the bootloader forced an erased all user data again and required confirmation on the tablet.
-After installing all my apps and account again works again.
-Word to the wise: relock your bootloader *before* rebooting.
+...
+And then I got to install my apps and data all over again.

 Cheers, Mike